salilab/imp/modules/parallel/README.md

 To use the module, first create a Manager object.
 Add one or more slaves to the Manager using its
-\link Manager::add_slave() add_slave()\endlink method (example slaves are LocalSlave, which simply starts another \imp process on the same machine as the master, and SGEQsubSlaveArray, which starts an array of multiple slaves on a Sun GridEngine cluster).
+\link Manager::add_slave() add_slave()\endlink method (example slaves are LocalSlave, which simply starts another IMP process on the same machine as the master, and SGEQsubSlaveArray, which starts an array of multiple slaves on a Sun GridEngine cluster).
 Next, call Manager::get_context() method, which creates and returns a new Context object.